CORE-GATECH-GROUP/serpent-tools/docs/welcome/about.rst

 using ``SERPENT``.
 If you wish to cite this project, please cite as::

     url{@serpentTools
-        author = {Andrew Johnson and Dan Kotlyar}, title = {serpentTools: A suite of parsers designed to make interacting with SERPENT outputs simple and flawless}, url = {https://github.com/CORE-GATECH-GROUP/serpent-tools},
+        author = {Andrew Johnson and Dan Kotlyar and Stefano Terlizzi}, title = {serpentTools: A suite of parsers designed to make interacting with SERPENT outputs simple and flawless}, url = {https://github.com/CORE-GATECH-GROUP/serpent-tools},
         year = {2017}
     }